italia/eudi-wallet-it-docs/docs/en/defined-terms.rst

    * - Wallet Instance
      - An instance of the Wallet Solution, installed on a personal mobile device and controlled by a specific User who is its sole owner.
 It is the application that enables citizens to fully and autonomously manage their digital identity and EAAs.
    * - Wallet Provider
-     - All public and/or private entities, conforming to a technical profile and accredited by the Federation Authority, that provide citizens with an IT Wallet Instance.
+     - All public and/or private entities, conforming to a technical profile and accredited by the Federation Authority, that provide citizens with an Wallet Instance.
    * - Wallet Provider Backend
      - Is the technical infrastructure and server-side components, including a set of endpoints, managed by a Wallet Provider.
    * - Wallet Attestation